damonallison/notes/tools/kafka.md

     * Partitions provide scale out.
         * Each partition must fit on the servers that host it.
     * Partitions provide parallelism.
-        * Each partition can be processed by a different consuming instance.
+        * Each partition is processed by one consumer per consumer group.
     * Partitions are replicated across N servers for fault tolerance.
     * If you need total message ordering, you must only have 1 partition.
         * This will also mean only 1 consumer process per consumer group.